huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 assist DNS over TLS clients and servers in selecting useful timeout values [@?RFC7828] [@?I-D.ietf-dnsop-session-signal] [@TDNS].

 TODO: Clarify what timers (idle timeouts, response timeouts) apply at the stream level and at the connection level.

 TODO: QUIC provides an efficient mechanism for resuming connections, including the possibility of sending 0-RTT data.
 Does that change the tradeoff?
 Is it plausible to use shorter timers than specified for TCP?

+## Flow Control Mechanisms

+Servers MAY use the "maximum concurrent streams" option of the QUIC transport to limit the number of concurrent streams opened by the client.
+This mechanism will effectively limit the number of concurrent DNS queries that a server can accept.

 # Security Considerations